mh-adnan/Gadraget_Havven/README.md

 # 🚀 Gadget Haven

-A beautifully crafted e-commerce web application where users can explore gadgets, add them to cart or wishlist, and experience a smooth and dynamic user interface.
+A beautifully crafted e-commerce web application where users can explore gadgets, add them to cart or Wishlist, and experience a smooth and dynamic user interface.

 🔗 **Live Site:** [Gadget Haven](https://calm-druid-026b5d.netlify.app/)